Juul to pay nearly $440M to settle states’ teen vaping probe

 “These are some of the toughest mandates at any point on any industry,” Tong said, “which is incredibly important because at the end of the day this is about protecting our kids and protecting all of us from a very significant public health risk.”

-Juul initially sold its high-nicotine pods in flavors like mango, mint and creme.
+Juul initially sold its high-nicotine pods in flavors like mango, mint and cream.
 The products became a scourge in U.S. high schools, with students vaping in bathrooms and hallways between classes.

 But recent federal survey data shows that teens have been shifting away from the company.
-Most teens now prefer disposable e-cigarettes, some of which continue to be sold in sweet, fruity flavors.
+Many teens who vape now prefer disposable e-cigarettes, some of which continue to be sold in sweet, fruity flavors.

 Overall, the survey showed a drop of nearly 40% in the teen vaping rate as many kids were forced to learn from home during the pandemic.
 Still, federal officials cautioned about interpreting the results given they were collected online for the first time, instead of in classrooms.